PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   MAXIMUM intermediate as well as every former boundary, while inverse-perm, per-tensor quantization, shape/signature, destination metadata, lineage, pruning, and stats contracts remain intact.
+- Expanded MUL/ADD/PRELU QDQ bridge cleanup now has the same single owner.
+  MUL/ADD input ordering and PRELU data-slot semantics are unchanged; one index supplies all topology and shared-constant decisions, both DQ/Q edge updates, and removal of the two wrapper Transposes.
+The common constant planner is mutation-free and the common applier owns private updates and shared clone rewires, but PReLU still requires all three buffers to be NumPy arrays while HardSigmoid accepts any non-`None` buffer.
+This prevents a convenience helper from broadening rule eligibility.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.